Keristero/ezlibs-scripts/readme.md

 - useful for starting conversations with NPCS that are behind objects like counters

 ### DialogueEvents
+- you can add custom logic for dialogues using `eznpcs.add_event(event_object)`
+- eznpcs will automatically try and load the file `/server/scripts/events/eznpcs_events.lua` for this purpose, so create that file and add events from there
-- events added through the eznpcs entry script will be activated when a player reaches a dialogue during a conversation with a matching `Event Name` custom property
+- loaded events will activated when a player reaches a dialogue during a conversation with a matching `Event Name` custom property
 - the action of the event is a callback which allows for any and all custom interactions.
 - callback parameters:
     - `npc` table